- When you are looking to build muscle, to help recover from exercise and to cut fat then you need to think about supplementing with BCAAs.

-Amino acids are needed for building protein and any sportsperson, fitness enthusiast, bodybuilder, weight or strength trainer will make it quite clear why they take any supplement that helps build or replace muscle.
+Amino acids are needed for building protein and any serious sportsperson, fitness enthusiast, bodybuilder, weight or strength trainer will make it quite clear why they take any supplement that helps build or replace muscle.
 There are 20 amino-acids needed for protein synthesis but some are more important than others when it comes to this particular aspect of physiology after intense exercise.
+Here we look at BCAAs in the role of nutrition.

 There is also a fair bit of clinical evidence to support their use too.
-They have quite a track record of use and were seriously considered from the late eighties onwards (Lemon, 1991).
 They also have quite a track record of use and were seriously considered from the late eighties onwards (Lemon, 1991).
 The whole subject of BCAA biochemistry in metabolism has been reviewed very recently (Zhang et al., 2017) where they give a very good account of how BCAAs impact in all sorts of human physiology (worth checking out !)

-Leucine might be considered to act like a hormone as it activates muscle protein synthesis directly (Norton and Layman, 2006).
+Leucine is probably the most important amino acid in the muscle building set.
+As we exercise, the level of leucine drops off which means it has to be replaced through the diet.
+It might be considered to act like a hormone as it activates muscle protein synthesis directly (Norton and Layman, 2006).
 In fact these three amino acids are key to regulating protein metabolism as well as having a key role in protein synthesis and its regulation.

 Dosing & Timing